Joris-debug/JetpackComposeBluetoothTutorial/di-tutorial.md

 Hilt requires Java 8 features, so ensure that you have set both `sourceCompatibility` and `targetCompatibility` to at least Java 8 in your app-level build.gradle file.
 ## Create An Application Class
-Hilt requires that your project contains an Application class annotated with `@HiltAndroidApp` It tells Hilt to generate the necessary code to manage and inject dependencies into Android components throughout your app.
+Hilt requires that your project contains an Application class annotated with `@HiltAndroidApp`.
+It tells Hilt to generate the necessary code to manage and inject dependencies into Android components throughout your app.
 In the following code, I've created an `Application` class and arbitrarily named it `MainApplication`:
 ```kotlin